 Purr babies often sniff our food and try to sneak a bite or two, and owners can be tempted to share.
-After all, those big imploring feline eyes can be hard to say no to.
+After all, those big, imploring feline eyes can be hard to say no to.
 The question of whether we should feed kitties human foods is complicated, as some foods are safe, and others are very unsafe.
-There are many things to consider when it comes to feeding cats human foods.
+There are many things to consider when it comes to feeding cats human food.
 Owners must research before feeding a kitty any foods prepared for human consumption.

-If you have been wondering about whether you can feed your kitty this juicy fruit, you are in the right place.
-We discuss whether they can eat this fruit if they should eat it, and any possible health benefits it may have.
+If you have been wondering whether you can feed your kitty this juicy fruit, you are in the right place.
+We discuss whether they can eat this fruit, if they should eat it, and any possible health benefits it may have.
 Let’s get into everything we know about cats eating pineapple.

 What is Pineapple?

 Pineapple is a fruit that has zero relation or genetic connection to either an apple or any kind of pine tree.
 It likely got its name from looking similar to a pinecone and a common historical habit of using the word “apple” to describe different fruits.
-A fun fact about pineapple, it is not one single fruit.
+A fun fact about pineapple is that it is not one single fruit.
 It is actually several berries that have fused together on a single stalk.
 They are native to South America and have long been enjoyed by humans.
 It takes almost two full years to grow one whole fruit, yet it is an inexpensive, sweet treat used in culinary settings worldwide.
 It is also referred to by the name ananas.

-Can Cats Eat Pineapple
+Can Cats Eat Pineapple?

 Plain, fresh pineapple is not toxic or poisonous to cats and does not contain ingredients that will cause allergic reactions or harm a feline.
 However, fruit is not part of a feline’s natural diet.
 It is not something they should eat in substantial amounts.
-Additionally, kitties cannot really taste sweet things, so while this may be an alluring food to people because of its sweet flavor, the same cannot be said for felines.
+Felines cannot taste sweet things, so while this may be an alluring food to people because of its sweet flavor, the same cannot be said for felines.
 Though kitties can eat this fruit, whether they should is another issue.
 A small amount of fresh produce, without additives like extra sugar, can be a suitable snack occasionally for pet kitties.

 Vitamin C can be beneficial to supplement both human and feline immune systems.
 Cats do not necessarily need extra vitamin C as they can synthesize it themselves.
 However, an extra boost here and there from a fresh treat can be an added benefit.
 This does not mean owners should feed their cats fresh produce for the sole purpose of adding any of the elements it contains to their kitty’s diet.